department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/how-to-apply.md

 - [Help with starting your own business ](/careers-employment/vocational-rehabilitation/programs/self-employment/)
 - [Long-term training or services to help you find work in a different field that better suits your abilities and interests](/careers-employment/vocational-rehabilitation/programs/long-term-services/)
 - [Independent living services if you can’t return to work right away](/careers-employment/vocational-rehabilitation/programs/independent-living/)

+### What happens after a rehabilitation plan is created?
+Your VRC will work with you to implement the plan and to help you find a suitable job or independent living situation.
+Your VRC will also provide you with ongoing counseling and case management assistance, including tutorial assistance, job training, work-readiness support, and medical referrals.

 <div markdown="0"><br></div>